lawrenae/simmetrics/README.md

-JavaScript port of the SimMetrics Java library
+JavaScript port of the SimMetrics Java library plus more.
 ===

 Hand-optimized and re-factored to provide clean and fast string similarity algorithms for JavaScript developers.